You are currently viewing F.E. Partridge Rubber Company: Changing The Face Of the Retail Tire Market

 FE Partridge Closes

-In spite of safety concerns and a bitter strike, the company continued to produce rubber products.
+Despite safety concerns and a bitter strike, the company continued to produce rubber products.
 Ads for the company appeared in industrial magazines such as Hardware and MetalAutomotive News and The India Rubber World as well as such national magazines as Maclean’s and local publications as The O.A.C.
 Review.
-While growth and production seem to have continued successfully over the earlier 1920s, it was not sustainable.
+While growth and production seemed to have continued successfully over the earlier 1920s, it was not sustainable.
 The company did not last into the 1930s.
-It went into liquidation in February 1927, closing its doors for good by the end of that year.
+It went into liquidation in February 1927,

 Leave a Reply